actions/checkout/README.md

     # Default: false
     lfs: ''

+    # Do a sparse checkout on given patterns
+    # Default: null
+    sparse: ''

+    # Use cone pattern for sparse checkout
+    # Default: false
+    sparse-cone: ''

     # Whether to checkout submodules: `true` to checkout submodules or `recursive` to
     # recursively checkout submodules.
     #